VehpuS/covid-19/words/words.md

 לגבי בני אדם, נכון ל 1 במאי 2020, "לכמה זמן?" היא שאלה פתוחה.

-[^SARS immunity]: “SARS-specific antibodies were maintained for an average of 2 years [...]
+[^SARSimmunity]: “SARS-specific antibodies were maintained for an average of 2 years [...]
 Thus, SARS patients might be susceptible to reinfection ≥3 years after initial exposure.”
 [Wu LP, Wang NC, Chang YH, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851497/) "Sadly" we'll never know how long SARS immunity would have really lasted, since we eradicated it so quickly.

-[^cold immunity]: “We found no significant difference between the probability of testing positive at least once and the probability of a recurrence for the beta-coronaviruses HKU1 and OC43 at 34 weeks after enrollment/first infection.”
+[^coldimmunity]: “We found no significant difference between the probability of testing positive at least once and the probability of a recurrence for the beta-coronaviruses HKU1 and OC43 at 34 weeks after enrollment/first infection.”
 [Marta Galanti & Jeffrey Shaman (PDF)](http://www.columbia.edu/~jls106/galanti_shaman_ms_supp.pdf)

 [^unclear]: “Once a person fights off a virus, viral particles tend to linger for some time.
 These cannot cause infections, but they can trigger a positive test.” [from STAT News by Andrew Joseph](https://www.statnews.com/2020/04/20/everything-we-know-about-coronavirus-immunity-and-antibodies-and-plenty-we-still-dont/)